cloud-custodian/cloud-custodian/docs/source/gcp/gettingstarted.rst

 Getting Started
 ===========================

-The GCP provider plugin is an additional package which can optionally be installed to the base Cloud Custodian application.
+The GCP provider plugin is an optional package which can be installed in addition to the base Cloud Custodian application.
 It provides the ability to write policies which interact with GCP related resources.